zzzprojects/learn-orm/tutorials/fsharp/environment-setup.md

  - Visual Studio 2019 Professional (Free trial)
  - Visual Studio 2019 Enterprise (Free trial)

 In this tutorial, we will use the Visual Studio 2019 Community Edition.
-It is a streamlined version of Visual Studio, specially created for people learning programming.
+It is a streamlined version of Visual Studio, specially created for people learning to program.
 It has a simplified user interface and omits advanced features of the professional edition to avoid confusion.

 So click on the **Free download** button, and once the *.exe file is downloaded, right-click and select the Run as administrator on the downloaded file to begin the installation.